 The River Ure flows down Wensleydale which is one of our largest and most prominent valleys.
-Flowing past the town of Hawes, it continues past Aysgarth and then the lovely market towns of Middleham.
+Flowing past the town of Hawes, it continues past Aysgarth and then the lovely market town of Middleham.

 The River has its source not far from the Moorcock Inn at a dramatic gorge known as Hell Gill.
 As it flows through Wensleydale its most famous feature is the triple drop Aysgarth Falls.
 There are also some great waterfalls, which involve a bit more of a walk, at Redmire.